Sunita Dodani

-Sunita (Soni) Dodani is a Pakistani-born American physician–epidemiologist and professor of clinical medicine.
+Sunita "Soni" Dodani is a Pakistani-born American epidemiologist and professor of clinical medicine.
 Her work focuses on cardiovascular disease prevention, health equity, and community-based interventions.
 She is the founding director of the Center 4 Health Research at the University of Illinois College of Medicine Peoria and previously established the Eastern Virginia Medical School–Sentara Healthcare Analytics and Delivery Science Institute.
-Her research includes faith- and community-based programs such as *Fit Body and Soul* and the HEALS and HEALS Med-Tech initiatives, aimed at improving cardiometabolic outcomes in underserved populations.
+Her research includes faith- and community-based programs such as Fit Body and Soul and the HEALS and HEALS Med-Tech initiatives.

 Early life and education

 Dodani was born and raised in Pakistan.
-She contracted poliomyelitis at the age of two, an experience she has described as formative in her choice to pursue medicine and public health.
-She earned her medical degree from Aga Khan University in Karachi, completed a family medicine residency with training in cardiology, obtained a master’s degree in epidemiology and community health from Dalhousie University in Halifax, and earned a PhD in Epidemiology from the University of Pittsburgh.
+She contracted poliomyelitis at the age of two, which compelled her to pursue medicine and public health.
+She earned her medical degree from Aga Khan University in Karachi and completed a family medicine residency with training in cardiology.
+Later, she obtained a master's degree in epidemiology and community health from Dalhousie University in Halifax, and earned a PhD in epidemiology from the University of Pittsburgh.
 Her graduate and doctoral studies were supported in part by Fulbright scholarships.
 Her doctoral dissertation focused on building research capacity in Pakistan.

 Career

 Dodani has held clinical and academic roles in the United States, including cardiology research at Mayo Clinic in Jacksonville and serving as assistant dean at the Medical College of Georgia at Augusta School of Nursing.

-In 2012 she joined the University of Florida College of Medicine-Jacksonville as a cardiovascular epidemiologist and associate professor.
-She later moved to Eastern Virginia Medical School, where she founded the EVMS–Sentara Healthcare Analytics and Delivery Science Institute.
-During the COVID-19 pandemic, she organized the Health Equity Collaborative of Virginia, coordinating multi-institution research and outreach on health disparities.
-She is currently professor of clinical medicine and founding director of the Center 4 Health Research at the University of Illinois College of Medicine Peoria.
+In 2012, Dodani joined the University of Florida College of Medicine-Jacksonville as a cardiovascular epidemiologist and associate professor.
+She later moved to Eastern Virginia Medical School, where she founded the EVMS-Sentara Healthcare Analytics and Delivery Science Institute.
+During the COVID-19 pandemic, she organized the Health Equity Collaborative of Virginia, and coordinated a multi-institution research on health disparities.

+As of 2025, she serves as professor of clinical medicine and founding director of the Center 4 Health Research at the University of Illinois College of Medicine Peoria.